|

 insurance definition of a flood accounts for other sources of water as causes of

-a general and
+a flood: a general and

 temporary condition of partial or complete inundation of two or more